olaroos/deepnetnotes/logbook.md

 **15 July 2019**

+The RNN I'm developing put the input and the hidden layer into two sub-networks.
+One for generating the new hidden layer and another to generate the next character.

-Comparing losses: vanilla-RNN with 2 and 3 layers the 3 layer network had 5\% less loss.
+Comparing losses: vanilla-RNN with 2 and 3 (character-generating) layers the 3-layer network had 5\% less loss.
+Making it 4-layers improves the results even more, making it 5 layers might make a minimal difference.

+Trying to change the number of layers generating the hidden state: